S3 method for class 'pense_cvfit'

 By default all alpha hyper-parameters available in the fitted object are considered.

-This can be overridden by supplying one or multiple values in parameter alpha
+This can be overridden by supplying one or multiple values in parameter alpha.

-contains two values, the "1-SE" rule is applied
+For example, if lambda = "1-se" and alpha contains two values, the "1-SE" rule is applied

-value, and the fit with the better prediction error is considered.
+individually for each alpha value, and the fit with the better prediction error is considered.

-was fit for several alpha hyper-parameters,
+In case lambda is a number and object was fit for several alpha hyper-parameters,

-must also be given, or the first value in object$alpha
+alpha must also be given, or the first value in object$alpha is used with a warning.

 Other functions for extracting components: